• Skip to primary navigation

 • Chill the trays of pihikete (biscuits) in the fridge for ten minutes before baking, this helps them keep their shape.

-• Remove from the heat and add a small teaspoon of the melted chocolate to three or four of the cooled pihikete (biscuits) and smooth the tops.
+• Remove from the heat and add a small teaspoon of the melted chocolate on to three or four of the cooled pihikete (biscuits) at a time.

 • Allow the tiakarete (chocolate) to set in the fridge for 15 minutes or so and you are ready to party...or just have a cup of tea with this delicious biscuit!